stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

 .. note::

  You could run all the following steps as one by combining them under the same script.
-But for the intial stage and understanding each step I would recommend all of you to run them by step by step.
+But for the intial stage and understanding each step I would recommend all of you to run them step by step.
 Plus, easy to troubleshoot if something doesn't work - for whatever reason.

 .. code-block:: console